zencart/documentation/content/user/running/local_testing.md

 ---
-title: Setting up a local test environment
+title: Setting up a test environment
 description: Using a Local Web Server to create a Development Environment
 category: Running
 weight: 10
 ---

+It's not good to deploy untested changes directly onto your live store!
+Doing so can lead to outages and lost sales.

+Instead, it's best to test and debug changes (including new plugins) on a test store.

+You have two options for setting up a test environment:

+1. Testing Locally: Creating a test store on your own PC
+2. Testing on your Server: Creating a test store on your server

+---

+# Testing Locally

 Using [XAMPP](https://www.apachefriends.org/) (Windows, Mac, Linux) or [MAMP](https://www.mamp.info/) (Windows, Mac), you can create a test environment on your own computer for your Zen Cart.

 For the remainder of this document, these tools will be referred to as **AMP** for convenience.

-**Note:** If you don't feel comfortable doing this, the second best option for creating a test cart is creating a new folder on your live server.
-This option is discussed [here](/user/running/local_testing/#testing-on-your-server).

----

-# Testing Locally

 ## 1. Make a backup of your files and database